 Evaluation

 Progress reports will be mailed home at the midpoint of the course.
-At the conclusion of the course, students will receive a mark of A, B, C, D, or F on a final report that will be mailed home and to a student’s school, if other than Mount Saint Joseph.
+At the conclusion of the course, students will receive a mark of A+, A, A-, B+, B, B-, C+, C, C-, D or F on a final report that will be mailed home and to a student’s school, if other than Mount Saint Joseph.

 The dress code is casual.
 Modest dress is required.
 Tee shirts and shorts are allowed.
 Students must wear closed-toe and closed-heel shoes (no flip-flops, slides, or CrocsTM).
 The School reserves the right to determine what constitutes proper dress, but we hope that common sense will prevail.